gangadhara691/Data_visualization_dimple/Readme.md

 ## P6.
-Titanic Data Visuvalization by Gangadhara Naga Sai
+Titanic Data Visualization by Gangadhara Naga Sai

 ### Summary
 1.The first plot ,shows us a decreasing trend of survival rates from children to senior individuals.